 • NLS certification is also an asset.

 The Town of Huntsville is committed to providing accommodations throughout the hiring process.
 If you require an accommodation, we will work with you to meet your needs.
+When applying, please clearly state which day position you are applying for.
 Qualified applicants are invited to submit a resume, no later than 4:00 p.m.
-Friday March 17, 2022 to:
+Friday February 28, 2025 to:

 We appreciate all applications, however, only those candidates invited for an interview will be acknowledged.
 Personal information contained in your resume is collected under the authority of the Municipal Freedom of Information and Protection of Privacy Act and will be used strictly for employment assessment purposes.
 The Corporation of the Town of Huntsville is an equal opportunity employer who is committed to diversity in the workplace.

 The Town of Huntsville is committed to providing accommodations throughout the hiring process.
 If you require an accommodation, we will work with you to meet your needs.
-This competition will remain open until a suitable candidate is selected.
-Qualified applicants are invited to submit a resume to:
+Qualified applicants are invited to submit a resume to the undersigned by March 7, 2025 @ 4 pm.

 Human Resources Department